 Kakurekura Aiya (かくれ蔵 會や)

 For miscellaneous goods, stop by Kakurekura Aiya.
 It is one of the best spots in Nanukamachi to source souvenirs.
-The shop, which has a collection of secondhand kimono in various patterns, also sells clothes, handmade bags and pouches made using Aizu Cotton Plain Weave (会津木綿), and handmade accessories.
+The shop, which features a collection of secondhand kimonos in various patterns, also sells clothes, handmade bags and pouches made from Aizu Cotton Plain Weave (会津木綿), as well as handmade accessories.

 Aizu cotton is known for its durability and ease of handling.
-The best thing is that it doesn’t tend to shrink!
+The best thing is that it doesn’t tend to shrink after washing either!

 Kakurekura Aiya’s Business Hours and Access Information